amidoimidazol/GSEA/README.md

 ###Linux:
 Download GSL: http://ftp.gnu.org/gnu/gsl/

+Create a directory where the library will be installed to.
-Unpack the file
+Unpack the file into a different directory.

     tar -zxvf gsl-2.0.tar.gz

-Navigate to the folder you unpacked to, you can give any path you like
+Navigate to the folder you unpacked to, the prefix must be the path to the final installation directory.

     ./configure --prefix=/home/dell/gsl

-Navigate to the folder you selected and build
+Run make

     make

 Install

     sudo make install

+The include files will be in the directory set in the prefix.

 ##Installing GSEA:
 ###Linux: